PizzaMancer/MIT_DBMS_Project/README.md

 assets has images

-the sql file has create table statements, need to add insert
+project.sql file has create table statements, project_insert.sql has insert

 the other folder has the UI